arthurcct2023/arthurcct2023/README.md

 ## Greeting and Welcome to my Profile! 👋🏽

-I am a Data Analyst and Scientist driven to results and optimization, graduated in Chemical Engineering, with a background of over 5 year working as manager and director of business.
-I use of critical thinking for searching for gaps of performance and oportunities for improvements and rely on strong quantitative and qualitative methods to reach reliable solution for business.
+I am a Data Analyst and Scientist driven to results and optimisation, graduated in Chemical Engineering, with a background of over 5 years working as manager of business and coordinating project.
+I use critical thinking for searching for gaps of performance and oportunities for improvements and rely on strong quantitative and qualitative methods to reach reliable solution for business.
 I am currently pursuing a career in which I can use my skills for improve energy efficiency.
 I am currently learning Data Mining and Scraping, Data Visualization and Energy Markets.

 ## Education 🎓